-We conduct unannounced spot checks on our caregivers frequently, to ensure that all protocols are met and that the plan of care is being followed.
+We conduct unannounced spot checks on our homemakers and companions frequently, to ensure that all protocols are met and that the plan is being followed.
 Spot checks also provide clients with an opportunity to raise any questions.

 Communication between homemakers/companions and clients is key to A Caring Hand’s approach.
 An important communication tool is the notebook kept in your loved one’s home.
 The staff fills out the notebook each time they visit.
 Family members can read it and find out what the client has been doing, talking about and is concerned about.
 It’s one more way A Caring Hand keeps you in touch.
-They are personally interviewed and screened to make sure they are truly interested in caring for others.
-For specialty care assignments, they must have documented proof of past experience in providing this type of care.
+They are personally interviewed and screened to make sure they are truly interested in helping others.
+For specialty assistance assignments, they must have documented proof of past experience in providing this type of help.
 All hired staff receives thorough orientation.

 Yes, people sometimes discover that the assistance provided in an assisted living facility is not sufficient to enable them to remain independent.
 In these cases, LVCA provides a qualified homemaker or companion to make this possible.
 In some cases, you are allowed to hire private help in an assisted living facility – or nursing home.

 The good news is that where you want to be –home—overall is the least costly option for seniors.

 The services LVCA provides are generally private-pay.
 However, if you have a long-term-care insurance policy, some or all of our services may be covered.

 LVCA bills clients hourly for services, pricing options will be discussed at the initial free consultation.
 We work hard to stretch your homecare dollars and will suggest various options to do this.
-We have a Senior Care Costs guide that explains various expenses across the industry that we can provide upon consultation as well, if that may apply to your situation.
+We have a Senior Costs guide that explains various expenses across the industry that we can provide upon consultation as well, if that may apply to your situation.